istio/cni/README.md

 # Istio CNI plugin

+Do not merge.
 For application pods in the Istio service mesh, all traffic to/from the pods needs to go through the sidecar proxies (istio-proxy containers).
 This `istio-cni` CNI plugin will set up the pods' networking to fulfill this requirement in place of the current Istio injected pod `initContainers` `istio-init` approach.